iml-wg/iml-hackathon2018/trackml/README.md

 The challenge will run in two phases:  the first on accuracy (no stringent limit on CPU time) running March to June 2018, and the second (starting in the summer 2018) on the throughput, for a similar accuracy.

-We propose during the IML hackathon to walk through TrackML dataset and starting kit, and hold a Q&A session for anyone already participating to the challenge.
+We propose during the IML hackathon to walk through TrackML dataset and starting kit, and hold a Q&A session for anyone planning to or already participating to the challenge.

 Useful links:
  - [Challenge page on Kaggle](https://www.kaggle.com/c/trackml-particle-identification) (when officially opens)